 Recruiters and New GradsWhy are many external (a.k.a. "agency") recruiters not all that helpful to new grads?
 The answer is simple: unless they specialize in placing new grads, their clients rarely ask them to search for a new grad to fill an open position.

 Their clients typically ask them to find someone with at least three to five years experience with some very specific skills learned on-the-job.
 After all, most companies do not employ recruiters for the jobs they can easily fill themselves.
 Most companies have connections to universities and alumni for tapping into the college candidate pool.

 Should I Bother to Contact a Recruiter?

-Actually, if you have a connection to a recruiter through family, a friend, or a colleague, you should leverage it.
-Obviously, the smaller group of recruiters who help place new grads is the place to start, but most recruiters can be helpful in several ways.
+If you have a connection to a recruiter through family, a friend, or a colleague, you should leverage it.

 - Inside Information

 Recruiters have insider information and market observations on who is hiring in your geographic area and how much demand there is for your skill set.
 They may even be able to set up an informal meeting between you and one of their clients.
 This may not be an interview, but meetings like these can lead to interviews and/or more insights on who is hiring.
 As you’ve heard, it’s all about networking.

 - Free Coaching

 Recruiters also act as informal job search coaches.
 A few months ago, I got a call from someone in my congregation.
 She had a son who was graduating soon and wanted to know if I could help him in any way.
 I received his resume and gave him a call.
 As it turned out, he needed some help with presenting his experiences in his resume.
 I was able to provide him with ideas on where to network to find hiring managers.
 We also talked about how to discuss past jobs (and school projects) during interviews to have a stronger impact in addressing the “experience issue.”